 HP-71B Minimax Polynomial Fit, (program to fit a set of data to the very best possible polynomial)

-25 years of Othello, (program to play Othello versus the machine)
+25 years of Othello, (My story with Othello, includes a program to play Othello versus the machine)

 Small Fry - Primes Acounting, (routine to very quickly count primes on a given interval with excellent accuracy)